venkataravuri/autonomous-driving-adas/docs/perception.md

 <img src="https://leddartech.com/app/uploads/2022/03/figure2.png" height="50%" width="50%" />

 Fusing raw data from multiple frames and multiple measurements of a single object improves the signal-to-noise ratio (SNR), enables the system to overcome single sensor faults and allows the use of lower-cost sensors.
 This solution provides better detections and less false alarms, especially for small obstacles and unclassified objects.

+full autonomous driving requires complete, 360-degree surround camera vision.

+ surround camera object tracking software currently leverages a six-camera, 360-degree surround perception setup that has no blind spots around the car.
+The software tracks objects in all six camera images, and associates their locations in image space with unique ID numbers as well as time-to-collision (TTC) estimates.

+ feature points which are invariant to rotation and translation are detected by the Harris Corner Detector [1].
+Small templates centered on the corner points are tracked by the Lucas-Kanade template tracking algorithm

+ Ghost tracks due to objects moving out of the scene are the main cause of false positive braking.
+Removing them with low latency and without missing any object tracks is a challenging task.

+ variety of seasons, routes, times of the day, illumination conditions, highway, and urban roads.

+Surround-view fisheye cameras

+Advanced driver assistance systems rely on front and rear cameras to perform ,
+1. Automatic cruise control (ACC)
+2. and lane keep assist.

+##### L2 to L3

+##### High-level (L4+) Autonomous Driving